eclipse-theia/theia/doc/pull-requests.md

 - [5.](#checklist-dependencies) New dependencies are justified and [verified](https://github.com/eclipse-theia/theia/wiki/Registering-CQs#wip---new-ecd-theia-intellectual-property-clearance-approach-experimental).
 <a name="checklist-copied-code"></a>
 - [6.](#checklist-copied-code) Copied code is justified and [approved via a CQ](https://github.com/eclipse-theia/theia/wiki/Registering-CQs#case-3rd-party-project-code-copiedforked-from-another-project-into-eclipse-theia-maintained-by-us).
+  - Look closely at the GitHub actions running for your PR: the 3pp/dash license check should be green.
+  - If red: it most likely mean you need to create a CQ.
 <a name="checklist-copyright"></a>
 - [7.](#checklist-copyright) Each new file has proper copyright with the current year and the name of contributing entity (individual or company).
 <a name="checklist-sign-off"></a>